AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ## Training set
 To create a training set one can simply drive both provided test tracks in the center.
 But this is not enough: if a model leaves perfect trajectory (and it will) - it won't know what to do.
 That's why I also add some recovery maneuvers:
 I move car to the edge of road and back.
 But then I delete frames where car is moving towards the edge.
 Since network sees our input and will eventually try to mimic our behaviour - it is a bad idea to show it how to get off the road.
 But if it happens - model will know what to do.
+Total training set size is 4992 images.

 ## Validation set
+Early experiments showed that it is quite hard bo evaluate model based only on validation data.
+Two models with almost same validation score might behave totally different - one driving smoothly and ohter - driving in zigzags, loosing control and eventually leaving the test track.
+This makes automatic model selection very hard.

+To address this issue I first tried to increase size of the validation set.
+But it didn't help.
+I think this is because model needs only 2-3 frames to loose control.
+And even though mean square error for such frames will be high - it will be unnoticable when there are 6000 other frames which model had driven perfectly.

+Solution that worked is to decrease validation set size.
+I was monitoring how models are driving on the test track and if I saw some place where it was frequently misbehaving - I made a few validation frames with expected steering angle.
+I ended with only 21 total images in validation set.
+Despite such small size my confidence in validation score is very high now.
+I am now sure that almost any model with validation score less than 0.1 is capable to drive.
+Which made automatic model selection very simple and predictable.

 ## Project structure